 Lampard began the 2012/13 season in typical fashion, scoring our second goal from the penalty spot in the opening-day 2-0 win away at Wigan Athletic, before doing the same three days later against Reading at Stamford Bridge.

 His first goal of the season from open play came during the 4-1 win against Norwich City when he fired us into a 2-1 lead from the edge of the penalty area, his 189th goal for the club.

-Lampard missed a sustained period of the current campaign after picking up a calf injury during our Champions League defeat in Shakhtar Donetsk, before making his return during the 3-1 win at Sunderland in December.
+Lampard missed a sustained period of the campaign after picking up a calf injury during our Champions League defeat in Donetsk, before making his return during the 3-1 win at Sunderland in December.
 After coming on as a substitute in our Club World Cup semi-final against Monterrey, he returned to captain the side for the final defeat against Corinthians.

 Lampard became the joint-second highest goalscorer in the club's history when he scored from the penalty spot in our 5-1 FA Cup win at Southampton, equalling Dixon's tally of 193.
 The goal also saw him become our joint-highest scorer in FA Cup history, drawing level with Bobby Tambling on 25.

 A week later, he went ahead of Dixon in the club's goalscoring charts when he scored our third in a 4-0 win at Stoke City.
-Goals against Arsenal, Reading, Newcastle United and Brentford followed, taking Lampard to within two goals of Tambling's record.
+Goals against Arsenal, Reading, Newcastle United and Brentford followed, taking Lampard to within three goals of Tambling's record.